Skip to main content

 • Small cell carcinoma of the ovary begins in the ovary and may spread to the abdomen, pelvis, or other parts of the body.
 This type of ovarian cancer is fast growing and has a poor prognosis.

 • Germ cell tumors may be benign or cancer.
 They begin in egg cells in females and are the most common ovarian tumor in girls.
-To learn more about ovarian germ cell tumors, see Childhood Extracranial Germ Cell Tumors Treatment.
+Learn more about ovarian germ cell tumors at Childhood Extracranial Germ Cell Tumors Treatment.

 This page is about ovarian non-germ cell tumors (epithelial tumors, stromal tumors, and small cell carcinoma of the ovary).